Pappenheimer witch trial: Interrogation and trial

 The torture made the family confess to a great number of crimes, encompassing almost every unsolved major and minor crime of the last decade.
-The family appear to have been purposedly subjected to a show trial and meant to be made an example of, and "As many as possible of the unsolved crimes of the past few years were to be put down to the account of the accused."
+The family appear to have been purposely subjected to a show trial and meant to be made an example of, and "As many as possible of the unsolved crimes of the past few years were to be put down to the account of the accused."
 This included a confession that they had murdered pregnant women to secure the hands of their unborn children for use in witchcraft.